Home Articles FAQ Site Map Partners

 Unless the JE is a lawyer or a collection agency, they must own your judgment before they can recover money on the judgment.
 As discussed elsewhere on the JudgmentBuy FAQ, this is safe, and done thousands of times a week.
 In the case of an attorney or a collection agency, you retain ownership of your judgment and they work on your behalf.

 Note that (this is true across the entire judgment enforcement business) the JE is not obligated to keep your judgment.
-Most of the time this is not an issue - but occasionally, a Judgment Enforcer will return a judgment soon after you assign it to them.
-The reason is that when a JE sees and inspects your judgment, they don't own it.
+Most of the time this is not an issue – but occasionally, a judgment enforcer will return a judgment soon after you assign it to them.
+The reason is that when a JE first sees and inspects your judgment, they do not own it.

-When JudgmentBuy introduces you to a JE that is right for your debtor, the JE still don't own the judgment.
+When JudgmentBuy introduces you to a JE that is right for your debtor, the JE still does not own the judgment.

 If one does not own a judgment, one cannot dig deep into a debtor's situation.
 Only after you assign your judgment to the JE - does the JE own the legal right to collect your judgment.